FLYINGKRIPTO/MapsAndSpeechRecogniton/README.md

 # MapsAndSpeechRecogniton
-Udemy Course App 79  This project navigates to maps functionality by speech recognition This app navigates to exact location in map on speech input by users
+  This project navigates to maps functionality by speech recognition This app navigates to exact location in map on speech input by users

 Works only for these countries